-According to national statistic, arrests for DWI are on the decline.
+According to national statistics, arrests for DWI are on the decline.
 There's a lot of reasons for that, but increased enforcement, as well a change in attitude about drinking and driving have been major factors.
-That's not good news for police department that receive money for DWI enforcement.
-Whether or not that's the reason, there's no doubt there has been increase in the number of people arrested for "drugged driving"; in most of those cases, the individuals have taken breath tests, and the results have come back showing no alcohol in thier system.
+That's not good news for the police departments that receive money for DWI enforcement.
+Whether or not that's the reason, there's no doubt there has been an increase in the number of people arrested for "drugged driving"; in most of those cases, the individuals have taken breath tests, and the results have come back showing no alcohol in their system.

 Going to jail to prove your innocence